System Architecture v2.0

 Automated treatment system for preventing and controlling algal blooms

-💧 Chitosan Dispenser Module
+💧 Chitosan Packet Launcher

 Key Features